cap-java/cds-feature-attachments/doc/Processes.md

 The following processes describe the steps to create, read, update and delete documents in the attachment entity.
 The attachment entity itself is handled by the CAP stack as it is a part of the data model.

+The attachment service will have the following events.
+In this document it is described how these events are called.

+- CREATE
+- MARK AS DELETED
+- READ
+- RESTORE DELETED

+The following chapters will describe the processes for user events and how this match to the attachment service events.

 ## Create

 The following overview shows the process of creating a new document inside the attachment entity.